Festival of the Arts - Laguna Beach

 What To Know Before You Go

-Open July–September during the same window as Pageant of the Masters.
-Day admission is modest.
-Many pieces are priced for serious collectors (works range from the mid-hundreds into the thousands), so don't assume everything is accessible.
-Plan 2–3 hours to see it thoroughly.
-Parking: On-site and shared with the Pageant venue, or use the free Summer Breeze trolley from the Act V lot.
-Passport to the Arts bundles one-time entry to all three Laguna Canyon festivals plus one-time free Act V parking—usually the best-value play if you're hitting more than one.
-Ticket prices and schedules subject to change—confirm current pricing on the official event site before you go.
+Open July through early September during roughly the same window as Pageant of the Masters.
+Day admission is modest at $10 weekdays and $15 weekends per the official 2026 pricing.
+Many pieces are priced for serious collectors (works range from the mid-hundreds into the thousands).
+Plan 2-3 hours to see it thoroughly.
+Parking: No parking is available directly at the facility, aside from very limited pickup/drop-off spaces.
+Use nearby paid public lots and meters, the free Laguna Beach trolley, or the Passport to the Arts for one-time Act V parking.
+Passport to the Arts also bundles one-time entry to all three Laguna Canyon festivals.
+Usually the best-value play if you're hitting more than one.
+Ticket prices and schedules subject to change.
+Confirm current pricing on the official event site before you go.

 The Honest Take

 It skews upscale in both art and clientele.
-If you're looking for affordable art, prices are steep—Sawdust next door is the more accessible option.
+Prices are steep.
+Sawdust next door is the more accessible option.
 Many works are one-of-a-kind and not easily replaceable, so there's pressure in browsing and decisions.
 The polished gallery-style experience contrasts nicely with the raw charm of Sawdust and the international breadth of Art-A-Fair.